Arkthos/The-Escalation-Protocol/README.md

 - Internal wikis no one reads
 - Documentation review queues that move slower than a OneDrive sync on hotel Wi-Fi
 - Governance models cooked up by developer teams where 80% have never spoken to a customer in their lives, and the other 20% haven’t done so since Internet Explorer had a fan base.
-Models designed in echo chambers, tested in lab conditions, and dumped on frontline engineers like flaming garbage bags—with a smile.
+- Models summoned by sacrificing the blood and broken dreams of the guy who said “Customer Obsession is at the core of our culture” — crafted in echo chambers, tested in sterile lab conditions, then dumped on frontline engineers like flaming garbage bags—with a smile.
-- Formatting rules designed more for Copilot than for humans
+- Formatting rules written for Copilot’s metadata cravings, not the human bleeding at 2AM to help the customer paying for Copilot’s existence.
+Because it's not about clarity, or sanity—it’s about compliance with the machine.
 - And the soul-crushing experience of watching great knowledge die in private chats

 If you’ve ever spent hours solving a problem only to realize that *no one else will ever see that fix*—I built this for you.